 CD's/DVD's are a dead media now, everything is either transferred via USB sticks or if its your thing blu-ray media.
 There used to be a time when every system we sold came with an optical drive, now none of them don't.
 Cases have also evolved to take advantage of the lack of need for a 5.25" optical drive bay and now have extra features, better cooling or come in a more efficient size now but if you have some CD's or DVD's kicking around that you plan on using, you will ant to add a optical drive and because of the lack of space to install them inside the PC they are all now external USB drives.

 How many USB ports do you need?
-Its the common modern interface with practically every device now connecting to a PC by HDMI - each of a systems states how many USB ports come with a system but if you need more, add more.
+Its the common modern interface with practically every device now connecting to a PC by USB - each of a systems states how many USB ports come with a system but if you need more, add more.

 Card readers have suffered a similar fate to optical drives however SD cards and the like are still very much a common media as they are used in video cameras, cameras and phones etc and card readers provide a fast and efficient way of reading those cards.
 If you use storage cards then you will want to add a card reader - again like optical drive bays, card reader bays are no longer really found in modern cases so these are also USB versions.